ImageMagick/Usage-Markdown/basics/index.md

 #### Constant Names {#arg_constant}

-Constant Names are specific string constants that are used to look up a internal library of allowed settings that may be used by an option.
+Constant Names are specific string constants that are used to look up an internal library of allowed settings that may be used by an option.

 For example, the "`-gravity`" setting can take any of nine different settings.
 Once set that setting is then be used by all the image processing operators that follow the setting on the command line.
 For example: settings such as '`North`', '`East`', or '`NorthEast`'.